ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/Business Folder/Business Notes.md

 Advantages

-Improved corporate image - Acting ethically and in a socially responsible way can help to enhance the corporate imnage and reputation of a business.
-Conversely, the media wil report unethical business behaviour which could seriously damage the firm's corporate image.
+Improved corporate image
+	- Acting ethically and in a socially responsible way can help to enhance the corporate image and reputation of a business.
+Conversely, the media will report unethical business behaviour which could seriously damage the firm's corporate image.
-Increased customer loyalty - Customers are more likely to be loyal to a business that does not act immorally.
+Increased customer loyalty
+	- Customers are more likely to be loyal to a business that does not act immorally.
 For example, The Body Shop has established a large customer base worldwide based on its ethical policy of not testing its products on animals.
+Cost cutting
-Cost cutting - Ethical behaviour can help to cut certain costs, e.g. being environmentally friendly can reduce the amount of (excess) packaging.
+	- Ethical behaviour can help to cut certain costs, e.g. being environmentally friendly can reduce the amount of (excess) packaging.
 Ethical objectives and strategies can help the firm to avoid litigation costs (expenses associated with legal action taken against a business) that might otherwise arise from unethical and irresponsible activities.
-Improved staff morale and motivation - Ethical behaviour can help a business to attract and retain highly motivated staff.
+Improved staff morale and motivation
+	- Ethical behaviour can help a business to attract and retain highly motivated staff.
 People are more likely to be proud of the firm they work for if it acts ethically and within the law.
-This also helps to improve productiviy and employee loyalty.
+This also helps to improve productivity and employee loyalty.

 Limitations

+Compliance costs
-Compliance costs - The costs of being socially responsible are potentially very high.
-For example, producing organic agricultural products is far more expensive than growing and harvesting genetically modified crops due to the additioanl time and oney involved.
+	- The costs of being socially responsible are potentially very high.
+For example, producing organic agricultural products is far more expensive than growing and harvesting genetically modified crops due to the additional time and oney involved.
+Lower profits
-Lower profits - If compliance costs cannot be passed onto consumers in the form of higher prices, the firm's profitabiliy is likely to fail.
+	- If compliance costs cannot be passed onto consumers in the form of higher prices, the firm's profitability is likely to fail.
 An ethical dilemma for the business exists when ethical decision-making involves adopting a less profitable course of action.
+Stakeholder conflict
-Stakeholder conflict - Not all stakeholers are keen on the firm adopting ethical objectives such as profit maximization.
+	- Not all stakeholders are keen on the firm adopting ethical objectives such as profit maximization.
 Speculative shareholders and investors may be more interested in short-term profits than the firm's long-term ethical stance.
 So, managers may be pressurised into pursuing other goals.
-The subjective nature of business ethics - Views about what is considered right or wrong depend on the beliefs and principles held by individuals and societies.
+The subjective nature of business ethics
+	- Views about what is considered right or wrong depend on the beliefs and principles held by individuals and societies.
 Legislation cna help to provide guidelines about what is socially acceptable, but even these are somewhat subjective in nature.

 Businesses should prioritize ethical behaviour as their business objective and there should be very few unethical decisions made by a business.
 While unethical behaviour may be more effective at cutting costs, it can severely damage the reputation of your business and only really benefits in the short-term.
 A long-lasting and well-established business should will have very ethical behaviour.